-Sustainable Architecture Training Program (EEC.2Q)
+Sustainable Architecture Training Program (EEC.2Q) A.C.S.

 Learn how to design and draft eco-friendly buildings.
 Hands-on training in AutoCAD, building codes, technical drawings, and sustainable architecture technologies.
 Start your career in just 24 months.

 This program leads to an Attestation of Collegial Studies (ACS) recognized by the Minister of Education and Higher Education of Quebec.

 Herzing College Montreal is a post-secondary institution recognized by the Ministry of Education and Higher Learning (permit number 749758) and a secondary vocational studies institution (permit number 534501)

 Sustainable architecture focuses on minimizing a building’s impact on the surrounding environment.
 Eco-friendly design impacts every aspect of the construction process, including:

 - Selecting renewable, non-toxic building materials

 - Maximizing energy efficiency (using water recycling, solar panels, efficient electrical and HVAC systems, etc.)

 - Ensuring local ecosystems aren’t disrupted by the structure